 - Add 2 Tablespoons water plus all other ingredients except chickpeas to the bowl of a food processor.
 Pulse until a smoothe paste forms.

 - Rinse chickpeas and add to food processor.
-Pulse until smooth and combined.
+Pulse until combined.

-- With the food processor running, add an additional 2-3 Tablespoons of water until you reach your desired consistency.
+- With the food processor running, add an additional 2-3 Tablespoons of water until you reach your desired consistency and texture.
 Taste and adjust seasonings, if needed.

 - Transfer to a serving bowl.
 Top with a drizzle of olive oil, roasted pine nuts, and a sprinkle of paprika and flaky sea salt.